SciFlow-FYP/SciFlow-for-Parsl-blog/README.md

 The SciFlow framework provides a set of compositional channel connectors in a control thread, which can be used to construct a variety of workflow patterns.
 We separate computational components from coordination components by writing a separate control thread to provide easier workflow modification and component reusability to users.

-SciFlow is a flexible workflow management system which can be executed on a multitude of HPC resources due to the implicit parallelism that Parsl provides.
+SciFlow is a flexible workflow management system which can be executed on a multitude of High Performance Computing (HPC) resources due to the implicit parallelism that Parsl provides.

 ## SciFlow Workflow Connectors
 A SciFlow workflow is constructed by stringing together individual Python-Parsl computational units, coordinated by a Golang control thread using ‘connectors’.
 With SciFlow’s channel connectors, the user is able to connect computational components in a variety of commonly used workflow patterns, as suited to his application.